-The Group's audited annual results in respect of the year ended 31 December 2021 have been reviewed by the audit committee.
-There was no disagreement between the Board and the audit committee regarding selection and appointment of the external auditor in respect of the year ended 31 December 2021.
+The Group's audited annual results in respect of the year ended 31 December 2022 have been reviewed by the audit committee.
+There was no disagreement between the Board and the audit committee regarding selection and appointment of the external auditor in respect of the year ended 31 December 2022.

-The audit committee held two meetings during the year ended 31 December 2021, at which the audited annual results of the Group for the year ended 31 December 2020, the unaudited interim results of the Group for the six months ended 30 June 2021 and other matters related to the financial and accounting policies and practice were discussed and reviewed.
+The audit committee held two meetings during the year ended 31 December 2022, at which the audited annual results of the Group for the year ended 31 December 2021, the unaudited interim results of the Group for the six months ended 30 June 2022 and other matters related to the financial and accounting policies and practice were discussed and reviewed.
 The audit committee also reviewed the internal control review report prepared by the independent professional advisor and put forward relevant recommendations to the Board.
-In addition, the audit committee fulfilled its responsibilities in corporate governance and in monitoring the effectiveness of the auditing process and the independence of the auditor at the meetings held during the year ended 31 December 2021 are as follows:
+In addition, the audit committee fulfilled its responsibilities in corporate governance and in monitoring the effectiveness of the auditing process and the independence of the auditor at the meetings held during the year ended 31 December 2022.
+Individual attendance of each committee member at the meetings during the year ended 31 December 2022 are as follows: